 Based on historical data, HUD and FEMA anticipate that computer matching will help eliminate duplication of benefits.
 For example, FEMA received 2,160,284 registrations in response to hurricanes Katrina and Rita, of which 5,140 were deemed ineligible because of duplicate rental housing assistance.
-Additionally, an estimated 27 percent of the more than 160,000 recipients for HUD's CDBG-DR grantee homeowner rehabilitation programs had received IHP assistance from FEMA.
-The two forms of assistance may not be duplicative if they do not cover the same need.
-However, the risk of CDBG-DR assistance duplicating IHP assistance increases if the homeowner received both forms of assistance.
+Additionally, an estimated 27 percent of the more than 160,000 recipients for HUD's Katrina-Rita CDBG-DR grantee homeowner rehabilitation programs had received IHP assistance from FEMA.
+An estimated 37 percent of homeowner beneficiaries for Katrina and Rita had an NFIP flood insurance payout.
+FEMA received 176,157 NFIP flood insurance claims from these events that had a claim payment associated with the claim.
+IHP, CDBG-DR, and NFIP assistance may not be duplicative if they do not cover the same need.
+However, the risk of CDBG-DR assistance duplicating IHP and NFIP assistance increases if the homeowner received more than one form of assistance.

 In the Katrina-Rita data examples in the above paragraph, since no CMA or automated duplication of benefits check was in place, the staff implementing the recovery benefits could not allocate the funds in a timely manner due to a delay caused by manually checking for duplication of benefits.
-Due to delays, half of the homeowners who experienced damage from Hurricane Katrina did not complete rebuilding until 18 months or more after the event.
-With a CMA and an automated duplication of benefits check in place, homeowners will be able to rebuild faster due to the quick, accurate, and efficient allocation of funds resulting from the elimination of the manual and error-prone duplication of benefits check.
+Due to delays, half of the homeowners who experienced damage from